-Depending on the settings of your campaign, you may optimize differently, all starts with viewing your by source:
+Depending on the settings of your campaign, you may optimize differently, all starts with viewing your campaign report.

 1) Adjust bids competitiveness : (no conversion parameters needed).
 Adjust you bids to get as much traffic as you can.
 Look at the traffic available ("Impressions/Request"), and how much you got from it ("Clicks/Views").
 Key metric you have is "position".
 You should adjust your bid ("CPC") to be never lower than 1.5.
 If not, others are taking your traffic inside Yeesshh market place..

 2) Blacklist sources : (you need to have a conversion tracking in place).
 You know now which traffic source work or not, lowest hanging fruit is to remove all feed (for the biggest ones, break them down by Pub subid) that do not perform (zero conversion).
 You should only blacklist source that had relevant volume of Clicks (min between 1.000 and 10.000) and no conversion.

 SubID auto blacklister: tired to update lists everyday? contact us so we will set up a killer app for you allowing to do this automatically for you: the auto blacklister!

 3) Adjust bids according to performance : You track, and have excluded all poorly performing sources.
 It is now time is to adjust bids by subid, so that you bid as high as possible (to gain more traffic) on sources that work better.
 You need to set up a Goal in your campaign, so you can know optimal bid level, and adjust your bids, including activating our auto bidder.

 HOW TO PUT IN PLACE OPTIMIZATION (having performance tracking in place)

 - Review the results of your campaign and take note of which feeds and Subid’s are working better or not delivering expected results.